-Advertising may not contain language, visual techniques, or sound effects associated with newscasts when such advertising is likely to confuse or alarm the audience, or trivialize actual newscasts.
+Advertising should generally not contain language, visual techniques, or sound effects associated with newscasts when such advertising is likely to confuse or alarm the audience or trivialize actual newscasts.
 Examples of language and techniques that are unacceptable include: "Breaking News," "Bulletin," "Flash," "Live," "Special Report," "We interrupt this program to bring you...," horizontal crawls at the bottom one-third of the screen, and teletype sound effects.
-Such techniques are reserved specifically for news broadcasts.